lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 have an affected version will be updating regularly, so the number of people affected is small.

-The following distros are affected at present (non-exhaustive list):
+The bug affected following platforms (non-exhaustive):

-* OS X is by default not affected, because they still ship 0.9.8 by default.
-All bets are off if you got your OpenSSL from other places like Homebrew; the current stable version shipped by homebrew is 1.0.2c, which is affected.
+* It did not affect OS X by default, because they still ship 0.9.8.
+However, the bug does affect a stable version shipped through Homebrew (1.0.2c).
 * [Ubuntu is mostly not affected][ubuntu].
-The only affected version is the unreleased 15.10 (Wily), for which an update has already been released.
+The only affected version is the unreleased 15.10 (Wily).
+Ubuntu has already released an update for it.
-* Stable releases of Fedora are affected.
-I previously mistakenly reported that they weren't, but that information was based on their package version numbers, which did not match upstream.
-The faulty logic was backported to 1.0.1k, which was available in Fedora 21 and 22.
-Patches have been released; see [this ticket][fedora] for details.
+* The bug affects stable releases of Fedora.
+I previously mistakenly reported that the contrary, but that information was based on their package version numbers, which did not match upstream.
+Fedora backported the faulty logic to their version of 1.0.1k, which was available in Fedora 21 and 22.
+They have since released patches; see [this ticket][fedora] for details.
 Thanks to Major Hayden for the correction!
-* Debian stable is not affected, but [testing and unstable are][debian].
+* The bug does not affect Debian stable, but it does affect [testing and unstable][debian].
-* [ArchLinux testing][arch] is affected.
+* The bug affects [ArchLinux testing][arch].

 [ubuntu]: http://people.canonical.com/~ubuntu-security/cve/2015/CVE-2015-1793.html
 [arch]: https://www.archlinux.org/packages/?sort=-last_update